MTA111/Nuki_Vega/README.md

 [![Community Forum][forum-shield]][forum]

-Nuki lock integration for Home Asistance.
+Nuki lock integration for Home Assistance.
 This integration communicates directly with Nuki over Bluetooth.
 No need for bridge.